All the Countries Where You Can RV

 View this post on Instagram

 Of all the places where you can go by motorhome, I was most shocked by Morocco.
 Who would’ve thought?
 I know you can camp in tents in the Sahara, but motorhomes I did not expect.
-According to the reviews, the motorhome rentals are popular with families with young kids… 🙂
+According to the reviews, motorhome rentals are popular with families with young kids.

 If you cross the border into Mexico and want to keep heading south, you will find beachfront camping options throughout Central America.
-Belize, Costa Rica, and Panama have all been singled out as countries with the infrastructure to support campers (although if you’re heading from country to country, you’ll also drive through other central American countries).
-I found campervan rentals in Belize and Costa Rica, but I couldn’t find any in Panama.
-So if you want to RV in Panama, it looks like you’ll need to drive in from another country!
+Belize, Costa Rica, and Panama have all been singled out as countries with the infrastructure to support campers (although if you’re heading from country to country, you’ll also drive through other Central American countries).

 View this post on Instagram